-A silent auction took place to raise money for Rett Syndrome research.
-Plus, over 60 raffle items were donated from various local businesses.
+A silent auction took place to raise money for Rett Syndrome research, and more than 60 raffle items were donated from various local businesses.

 “[My cousin] invited me three years ago, and I was like, ‘Oh yeah, that sounds fun!
 I need a night out,’” Skaggs said.
 “I had no idea it would be this cool.
 I anticipate it every year now.”